emonadeo/AutoRun/README.md

 Download the JAR and place it into your .minecraft/mods folder.
 If it doesn't exist create it.

-If you are using multiple Fabric mods I recommend also getting [Mod Menu](https://modrinth.com/mod/modmenu) to keep an overview over all installed mods.

-> **Note:** This mod is client-side only, meaning it does not have to be installed on the server.
+> **Note:** This mod is client-side only, meaning it should only be installed on the client and not on servers.

 ## Usage

-Press 'P' to toggle automatic walking.
+Press 'O' to toggle automatic walking.
 You can also hit the sprint key to sprint while auto-walking.

 This keybind can be customized in the controls options.